obfuscatedgenerated/justgiving-overlay/README.md

 I also haven't tested every size possible.

+NEW!
+You can pass a `widget` parameter.
+The default is `progress` but you can also use `donations` to show the most recent donations made and their messages.

+The donation widget fits the full frame so you can use any size you like.

 ## Installation (Local)

 1. Get an app ID from JustGiving by registering an app at https://developer.justgiving.com/